 In addition to a 60,000-point bonus that can be used for travel, the American Express Platinum card offers $200 per year in Uber credits.
 It can help you save on rideshare fares if you fly or you want to keep your car parked at your hotel while attending an out-of-town game.

-armchair quarterbacks and tailgaters
+Cash back for armchair quarterbacks and tailgaters

 Bank of America said in a 2016 report that its credit and debit card account holders’ spending on typical “football experience” categories – including grocery and liquor stores and bars – grew 3 percent last September year-over-year.
 Consumers also spent 23 percent more at wholesale clubs and 6 percent more on cable and satellite TV during the first full month of the 2016 football season, compared to the previous year.